Deforming three-manifolds with positive scalar curvature: Proof of the Main Results

 \begin{prop} Let $(M^3,g)$ be a compact orientable 3-manifold of positive scalar curvature such that every point $x \in (M^3,g)$ has a $(C,\varepsilon)$-canonical neighborhood.
 Then $g$ is isotopic to a canonical metric.
 Moreover, $M^3$ is diffeomorphic to a space form $S^3/\Gamma$, $\re P^3 \# \re P^3$, or $S^2 \times S^1$. \end{prop}

 \begin{proof} If $(M^3,g)$ is a $C$-component, or an $\varepsilon$-round component, the sectional curvatures of $g$ are positive.
 It follows from Hamilton's theorem (see \cite{HAMILTON82}) that the normalized Ricci flow provides a continuous deformation of $g$, through positive scalar curvature metrics, into a constant curvature space form $S^3/\Gamma$.
-On the other hand a canonical metric on $S^3/\Gamma = S^3 \# S^3/\Gamma$ is locally conformally flat.
-The result in that case follows from Corollary \ref{uniformization} an de Rham's theorem (\cite{DERHAM50}).
+A canonical metric on $S^3/\Gamma = S^3 \# S^3/\Gamma$, as defined above, is obtained as a Gromov-Lawson connected sum of a round sphere and a round $S^3/\Gamma$.
+Since it is locally conformally flat, the result follows from Corollary \ref{uniformization} and de Rham's theorem (\cite{DERHAM50}).

 Therefore we can assume that every point $x \in M^3$ has a $(C,\varepsilon)$-cap or an $\varepsilon$-neck.
 The Proposition A.25 of \cite{MORGANTIAN07} implies that $M$ is diffeomorphic to $S^3,\re P^3, \re P^3 \# \re P^3$, or $S^2 \times S^1$.